Billy Davies

-William McIntosh Davies (born 31 May 1964) is a Scottish former professional footballer and manager.
-He won the 2007 Play-offs with Derby County, finished as runners-up in 2005 with Preston North End, and reached the semi-finals in 2006 (Preston), 2010 and 2011 (both with Nottingham Forest).
+William McIntosh Davies (born 31 May 1964) is a Scottish football manager and former player.
+He most recently served as technical head coach of Scottish Championship club Greenock Morton.

+As a manager he won the 2007 Championship play-offs with Derby County, finished as runners-up in the 2005 play-offs with Preston North End, and reached the semi-finals in 2006 (Preston), 2010 and 2011 (both with Nottingham Forest).

 Playing career

 As a schoolboy, Davies was associated with Manchester United and he was offered a contract by then manager Dave Sexton.

 Davies started his professional playing career at the Scottish club Rangers.
 He made his debut aged against Brechin City on 23 September 1981, but rarely featured for the first team in his six years at Ibrox.
 He then had spells with Swedish teams Jönköping and Elfsborg.
 Davies went on to play for St Mirren, Leicester City and Dunfermline Athletic before he finished his playing career with Motherwell in his native Scotland.

-Management career
+Managerial career

 Motherwell

 Davies went on to player-coach and then manage Motherwell, helping them first avoid relegation with few games remaining in his first season in charge.
 In the next season he took them to the brink of European football.
 The subsequent season was less successful, due mainly to the club's financial situation.
-The club sold nine first-team players in the off-season and Davies resigned on 18 September 2001 after poor form saw Motherwell gain just 3 points from seven matches at the start of the 2001–02 season.
+The club sold nine first-team players in the off-season and Davies resigned on 18 September 2001 after poor form saw Motherwell gain just three points from seven matches at the start of the 2001–02 season.